Abraham-Einstein/SMFNet/README.md

 **3. Results in Our Paper**

-If you want to infer with our SMFNet and obtain the fusion results in our paper, please run
+If you want to use our SMFNet and obtain the fusion results in our paper, please run
 ```
 python test.py
 ```
 which can match the results in our original paper.

+## 📚Citation